 The format of volumes in the Library of America series is neat, handsome, and unpretentious.
-Though each volume contains from 700 to as many as 1,600 pages, all are compact and trim, measuring less than two inches thick.
+Although the average volume contains 1,000 pages (and several have as many as 1,500–1,600 pages), all are compact and trim, measuring less than two inches thick.
 The books will last for generations and withstand the wear of frequent use.
-The rigorous design and manufacturing standards established for the series have been recognized by the American Institute of Graphic Arts (AIGA).
+The rigorous design and manufacturing standards established for the series have been recognized for excellence by the American Institute of Graphic Arts (AIGA).

 - The binding boards are flexible yet strong and make the book light, easy to carry, trim in appearance, and a pleasure to hold.

 - The binding cloth is woven rayon, dyed in the thread for richness of color.
-Handsome endsheets match the binding cloth and add to the visual unity of the series.
-The books are Smyth-sewn for permanence and flexibility, and each includes a ribbon marker.
+Handsome end sheets match the binding cloth and add to the visual unity of the series.
+As a finishing touch, each volume includes a ribbon marker.

 “The books are masterpieces of design and manufacturing.
 They’re beautiful without being fancy.”—Dallas Times Herald

 In addition to the significance of the writing in Library of America collections, the volumes are sold for less than it costs to produce them, offering superb value to readers.
 The price per page of LOA volumes remains lower than that of virtually any other hardcover book, and an LOA hardcover collection frequently costs less than the group of included titles would cost in paperback editions (if these are even available).Close